bobdmv/Coding-Rules/C++/C++_Coding_Rules.md

 ## 4. Miscellaneous

-### 4.1. #pragma once
+### 4.1. `#pragma once`

-Use "#pragma once" instead of include guards. "#pragma once" serves the same purpose as include guards, but with several advantages, including: less code, avoidance of name clashes, and sometimes improvement in compilation speed.
+Use `#pragma once` instead of include guards. `#pragma once` serves the same purpose as include guards, but with several advantages, including: less code, avoidance of name clashes, and sometimes improvement in compilation speed.

 ### 4.2.
 Separate declaration and definition